 The Elderly Care facility and Technology

 This section focuses on the availability, use and operation of elderly care equipment and supplies in a typical facility.

 The use of heavy equipment like the MRI, X-ray, and the more complicated and sensitive care machines are mainly available in the hospitals, making it necessary for the Elderly to be sent there when the need arises.

-In some places and Countries, even, when a facility can acquire these machines, finding a trained personnel to use or technician to maintain them, presents a lot of challenges.
-These difficulties will place restrictions on the size of a facility, the type of care it can offer and qualifications of the staff members.
+In some places and Countries, even, when a facility can acquire these machines, finding trained personnel to use or technician to maintain them, presents a lot of challenges.
+These difficulties will place restrictions on the size of a facility, the type of care it can offer and the qualifications of the staff members.

-Another area, commonly found in most facilities is the indoor and outdoor equipment like the walker, walking canes, strollers, wheel chairs, etc.; the elderly-friendly tables, chairs, beds, bathing and dining equipment.
-These generally cost less to acquire and maintain; need less training to manipulate and readily available.
+Another area, commonly found in most facilities is the indoor and outdoor equipment like the walker, walking canes, strollers, wheelchairs, etc.; the elderly-friendly tables, chairs, beds, bathing, and dining equipment.
+These generally cost less to acquire and maintain; they need less training to manipulate and readily available.

 Another area of care needs for the elderly is the supplies like the first aid kits, bandages, and wipes, incontinence materials, enema materials, clothing, and bedding to ward off cold or provide comfort to the elderly.

 In some outfits, the care provider may not need to provide any of these supplies and equipment.
 They may only need to provide companionship, cook and clean for the elder.
 This is the case of a healthy elderly person.
 Though not sick, the Elderly can no more do those chores he was used to doing.

 Thebabyboomerhub.com has a comprehensive list of reputable manufacturers and dealers with competitive prices in Elderly care equipment and supplies.
 Simply give us a call using the info below.
 We are open 24/7